lizardzhou/Dyssol/source/multiDim.rst

    :alt: approach with transformation matrices
    :align: center

-You may applie TM to get distributions in holdups and unit outlets.
+You may applie TM to get distributions in holdups (material storage) and unit outlets.
 All dependent parameters of solids are calculated automatically.
 Meanwhile, information about secondary distributions (in this example the moisture content) is kept.

 .. seealso::